-An easy adjustment to make running on snow and ice easier (and safer) is to shorten your stride and increase your cadence.
+An easy adjustment to make running in the snow and on ice easier (and safer) is to shorten your stride and increase your cadence.
 When the terrain gets slippery, a simple way to improve your balance is to take shorter, more frequent steps.

 Shortening your stride may take some conscious effort during those first few winter runs, but once your legs and mind gets used to the change, it will become second nature in the snow.

 Increasing your cadence and shortening your stride will help maintain your regular running pace while increasing your contact time with the ground.
 This reduces your chances of falling and provides you with continuous opportunities to slow down when things get really slippery.

 There’s no doubt about it – running in snow is slippery business.
 Between the uneven terrain of packed snow, inches of fresh snow to trek through, and unseen sections of black ice, winter running weather provides a recipe for slipping and falling.

 In order to avoid any disastrous spills, slow things down when running outdoors.
 Running outside in the winter is not the time to be completing any speed or interval workouts.
 Use these outdoor runs to stay consistent with mileage, maintain a running base, and enjoy the season.

 When you have a tough workout on the schedule, take it indoors to the treadmill where you can really focus on speed.
 Accept the fact that snow and ice are going to slow you down this season, and remind yourself that this is more than okay.